 From the command line

-usage: [-h] [-o OUTPUT] [-i INPUT] [-w WIDTH] [-H HEIGHT] [-v] Automatically crops faces from batches of pictures optional arguments: -h, --help Show this help message and exit -o, --output, -p, --path Folder where cropped images will be placed.
+usage: [-h] [-o OUTPUT] [-i INPUT] [-w WIDTH] [-H HEIGHT] [-e EXTENSION] [-v] Automatically crops faces from batches of pictures optional arguments: -h, --help Show this help message and exit -o, --output, -p, --path Folder where cropped images will be placed.
 Default: current working directory -r, --reject Folder where images without detected faces will be placed.
 Default: same as output directory -i, --input Folder where images to crop are located.
 Default: current working directory -w, --width Width of cropped files in px.
 Default=500 -H, --height Height of cropped files in px.
 Default=500 --facePercent Zoom factor.
-Percentage of face height to image height. -v, --version Show program's version number and exit
+Percentage of face height to image height. -e, --extension Enter the image extension which to save at output.
+Default: Your current image extension -v, --version Show program's version number and exit

 - Crop every image in the

 picsfolder, resize them to 400 px squares, and output them in the

 autocrop -i pics -o crop -w 400 -H 400.

 - Images where a face can't be detected will be left in